TheDrone7/shieldbow/docs/api/ChampionManager.md

 #### .fetchByName ()

-Fetch and cache champion by their name (instead of ID, which is very similar but not the same as the name).
+Fetch a champion by their name (instead of ID, which is very similar but not the same as the name).
 The search is case-insensitive.
 The special characters are NOT ignored.